What do I do if I want a place at Acomb Primary School for my child?

 Year Six children act as mentors to their buddies in reception.
 They have lunch with them, play outside with them and do other activities during the school day from time to time.
 It is a system that allows the youngest and oldest children to mix in school, giving the older ones a sense of responsibility.

 We have different types of assembly during the week.
 Some are whole school, others are separate for different Key Stages.
-Sometimes we have special events where we invite parents and carers into school to see the children’s work.
-This is sometimes in the hall as an assembly.
+Sometimes we have special events where we invite parents and carers into school to see the children’s work or to work alongside your child.
+The school newsletter will have details of these events.

 Yes.
 Each class go on at least one trip a year, depending on their topics.
 We will give you as much notice as we can of these – we usually ask for a donation towards the cost, as transport if often very expensive – although older children can sometimes walk to local destinations (such as The Castle Museum).
 We also invite specialists into school from time to time to keep costs down.